Grayy12/EXT/readme.md

 respawnFunc:delete() -- Stops the function passed to the respawn
 ```

-# Connections
+# Connections and Hooks
-## This module provides a centralized way to manage connection signals and includes a built-in cleanup.
+## This module provides a centralized way to manage connection signals and hooks and includes a built-in cleanup.
 ### Example
 ```lua
 -- Load the ConnectionHandler module